LBreda/bricksetbot/README.md

-# MovieDB Bot
+# Brickset Bot

-A simple Telegram inline bot to get informations from The Movie Database.
-It runs as [@moviedbbot](https://t.me/moviedbbot) on Telegram.
+A simple Telegram inline bot to get informations from BrickSet.
+It runs as [@moviedbbot](https://t.me/brickset_bot) on Telegram.

 ## How to run it:
-Clone this repository, copi `.env.example` in `.env`, set your API key for Telegram and The Movie Database, and run:
+Clone this repository, copy `.env.example` in `.env`, set your API key for Telegram and The Movie Database, and run:

 ```bash
 npm install